pwa-builder/pwabuilder-windows-chromium-docs/next-steps.md

 ## 2. Submit your `.msix` to the Microsoft Store

-Your zip file contains an `.msix` file which can be submitted directly to the Microsoft Store through the [Windows Dev Center](https://partner.microsoft.com/dashboard).
+Your zip file contains `{app name}.store.msix` file which can be submitted directly to the Microsoft Store through the [Windows Dev Center](https://partner.microsoft.com/dashboard).

-This `.msix` utilizes Microsoft's [Hosted App Model](https://blogs.windows.com/windowsdeveloper/2020/03/19/hosted-app-model/) to install your app as a PWA hosted by Chromium-based Edge.
+This `.msix` file utilizes Microsoft's [Hosted App Model](https://blogs.windows.com/windowsdeveloper/2020/03/19/hosted-app-model/) to install your app as a PWA hosted by Chromium-based Edge, meaning your PWA can utilize modern web technologies.

 Once you submit your app, it will be reviewed.
-Once approved, your PWA will be available in the Microsoft Store. 😎
+Once approved -- typically within 24 hours -- your PWA will be available in the Microsoft Store and accessible to ~1 billion Windows users worldwide. 😎

 ## 3. Submit your `.appx` to the Microsoft Store (optional)